-It’s called Pemex and it’s owned by the Mexican government which sets fuel prices for the entire country (though fuel can be a touch pricier near the US border and a touch cheaper in the free-trade zones in the southern border areas with Belize and Guatemala).
+It’s called Pemex and it’s owned by the Mexican government which sets fuel prices for the entire country at pretty much the same rate (though fuel can be a touch pricier near the US border and a touch cheaper in the free-trade zones in the southern border areas with Belize and Guatemala).
 This means you don’t have to waste time (and fuel) driving all over creation comparing prices at the Shell and the Exxon and the BP.
 What you see is what you get so just pull in and fill up.

 3. All gas stations are full service in Mexico